zjgoodman/ICS-TDD-workshop/README.md

 Let's do a hands-on TDD exercise.

 ### Objective
-Create a simple calculator function that reads a calculation string and returns the result of the expression.
+Create a simple calculator app that reads a calculation string and returns the result of the expression.

 ### Requirements
 - support ADD/SUBTRACT/MULTIPLY/DIVIDE operations